 Data collection impacts public health, not only individual hospital systems.
 Monitoring and analyzing patient data across systems provide insight for doctors and researchers studying diseases like COVID-19.
 Data collection and management have shed light on how COVID affects different demographics and is used to notify individuals at risk for sickness.

 When hospital systems utilize modern data management systems, administration can make decisions that benefit the hospital, the provider, and the patient.

 Nurses and providers spend a significant portion of their day inputting patient data.
 Whether at a patient’s bedside or in a common workspace, doctors and nurses are responsible for recording medications, treatments, and plans that contribute to a patient’s healing and health.
 Because of that, hospitals should provide safe and effective equipment for data entry to take place.

 Hospital systems are turning to companies like Altus to provide ergonomically designed workstations for their staff.
-Workstations designed for nursing staff prevent musculoskeletal disorders, increase accurate data entry, and create a healthier and more enjoyable work environment.
+Portable medical carts designed for nursing staff prevent musculoskeletal disorders, increase accurate data entry, and create a healthier and more enjoyable work environment.
 All these factors combined contribute to a better patient experience and streamlined operations within hospitals and hospital systems.

 In an age where providers and nursing staff are under more pressure and in higher demand than ever, utilizing resources to streamline hospital operations isn’t simply a convenience; it’s a necessity.
 Increasing efficiency starts with the staff.
 By working with Altus to provide safe, comfortable equipment, hospitals can take steps toward a more effective and efficient environment that results in better outcomes for patients and staff alike.
 Contact us to learn more about our safe and effective equipment.